Dreamworld (Australia): Food, beverages and shopping outlets

+Food and beverages

+Some dining locations offer online ordering & table service via the dreamworld website or QR Codes that can be scanned.

-Shopping Outlets
+Shopping outlets

 Guest features

-Dreamworld offers a virtual queuing system called Ride & Slide Express (formerly known as Q4U) that can be used on almost all rides and slides.
-Ride & Slide Express can be purchased either online or at the Ride Express store.
+Dreamworld offers a virtual queuing system called Ride & Slide Express that can be used on almost all rides and slides.
+Ride & Slide Express can be purchased either online or at Guest Services.

 A photo pass is also available for purchase that can save on-ride photos and character photos.
 Photos from the Corroboree such as the Koala Photos must be purchased separately.

 Dreamworld also offer a Play Pass card for its Gamesite Arcade.
 Guests can load funds onto their Play Pass to play any of the arcade machines.

-Public transport access

-Surfside Buslines provides bus services to/from Coomera railway station and Helensvale railway station via Warner Bros.
-Movie World and Wet'n'Wild with its TX7 bus service.
-There are three bus stops located at Dreamworld.
-Dreamworlds main bus stop is located to the left of the main entrance in front of BuzzSaw.
-The stop primarily serves the TX7 routes.
-Another bus stop is located near the main bus stop.
-The stop primarily serves charter services.
-A final bus stop is located in front of WhiteWater World.
-The stop also serves the TX7 route however is mostly used temporarily if the main bus stop is unavailable.
-Charter busses also serve the stop.
+Guest's can purchase tickets at various prices to experience the spinning seats known as "Tailwhip" onboard the Steel Taipan roller coaster.
+Passholders can access discounted tickets for this experience.

+Children's wagons & mobility scooters can be hired from Guest Services.

+Animal experiences including Crocodile feeding, Koala photos, dingo encounters, tiger feeding, snake pictures, bird photos and seasonal petting zoo feeding and photos are all available for purchase.